 - Small defined bevels

 Between the swift edges of this foam-made waterski is the intense stability that every skier yearns for.
-The Radar 2019 Senate Pro Waterski is suitable for running the course and perform in open water.
+The Connelly Quantum Waterski is suitable for running the course and perform in open water.
 Not to be reckoned with, this ski is spiced with a touch of modern-day technology with an install chip to connect your ski to your smartphone making it easy to track skiing information and records.

 - PMI core